rizqikapratamaa/Mandala-Jaya-Matrix-Calculator/README.md

 # Mandala Jaya - Matrix Calculator

 ## General Information
-A matrix calculator developed in Java. this repository is an archive of the files for Tugas Besar 1 IF2123 Aljabar Linear dan Geometri 2023/2024.
+A matrix calculator developed in Java. this repository is an archive of the files for Linier Algebra and Geometry assignment 2023/2024.
 The main goal of this project is to make a Java library that is able to solve Linear Algebra problems using several methods including matrices.
 These methods include Gauss Elimination, Gauss-Jordan Elimination, Inverse, and Cramer's Rule.
 Aside of that, this project also include several implementation of the library: Polinomial Interpolation, Bicubic Interpolation, and Double Linear Regression.

 ## Technologies Used
 - Java